 Is there anything else I should know?

-As usual, please turn off or silence any mobile devices during service.
+Turn off or silence mobile devices during service.
 If you are hard of hearing, we have amplification headphones available upon request.
 Please arrive early to request one and to get set up.

 Who can I contact if I have more questions?